HasanatSiam/procg_blueprint/docs/getting_started.md

 # Getting Started

-This guide will help you set up the **ProcG Blueprint** project on your local machine for development and testing.
+This guide will help you set up the **PROCG Blueprint** project on your local machine for development and testing.

 ## Prerequisites